 - When the seeds start to splutter, add chopped onions and chopped green chilies.

 - Sauté for 2 minutes and add turmeric powder.

 - Mix well and sauté for 2 minutes.

 - Add ginger-garlic paste, and mix well.
 Cook for 2 minutes.

 - Next, add salt, chili powder, coriander powder, and garam masala powder.

 - Mix well and cook for 1 minute.

 - Add tomato puree, mix well and cook for a minute.

-- Add cream and cook for 2 minutes.
+- Add cream and mix well.

 - Remove from heat and serve egg curry hot with naan or pulao.